cathalmccabe/PYNQ_tutorials/dma/dma_tutorial.md

 ### AXI Masters

 There are two AXI Master ports that will be connected to the DRAM.
 M_AXI\_**MM2S** (READ channel) and M_AXI\_**S2MM** (WRITE channel).
 AXI masters can read and write the memory.
 In this design they will be connected to the Zynq HP (High Performance) AXI Slave ports.
-The width of the HP ports can be changed in the Vivado design, however these ports are configured when PYNQ boots the board.
+The width of the HP ports can be chaged in the Vivado design, however these ports are configured when PYNQ boots the board.
 You need to make sure the width of the ports in your Vivado design matches the PYNQ boot settings.
 In all official PYNQ images, the width of the HP ports is 64-bit.

 If you set the HP ports to 32-bit if your design by mistake, you will likely see only 32-bits out of every 64-bits are transferred correctly.